Brief Explanation of The Fibonacci Sequence

 Described by the famous Italian mathematician Leonardo Fibonacci in 1202, the Fibonacci sequence describes a series of numbers that grows in perfect symmetry by adding together the previous two numbers within the sequence.
-Fibonacci sequences are prevalent both in nature and in classic architectural design and create geometrically flawless patterns and proportions that relate to the Fibonacci Spiral.
+The sequences are prevalent both in nature and in classic architectural design and create geometrically flawless patterns and proportions that relate to the Fibonacci Spiral.

-The nautilus, an ocean dwelling cephalod, with a shell design reflecting theFibonacci sequence that is the inspiration for Dr. Denton’s logo.
+The nautilus, an ocean-dwelling cephalopod, with a shell design reflecting Fibonacci’s sequence that is the inspiration for Dr. Denton’s logo.

 Architectural drawing for the new Engineering Plaza at Cal Poly with a design based on Fibonacci’s Sequence.